 “That was a terrible and clumsy metaphor,” I said.
 “Look, I almost died a few days ago.
 I don’t plan on hunting or chasing anybody in your bar – safe is safe, and I respect that.
-I just miss my old friend, and I think something really bad is about to go down in this city.
+But I miss my old friend, and I think something really bad is about to go down in this city.
+She needs a guiding hand, and this is the best opportunity to provide one.
 Let me in, and I’ll serve a few drinks, fly under the radar, and then sneak my way back into Lucy’s life.
 That’s all I’m asking.”

 “And what’ll I get in return, if I let you do this?”
 Cole asked.

 “Well,” I said.
 “I used to tend bar back when Dionysus was the boss, and I won’t put up with any of that hard root beer shit.
 How’s that?”

 “Seriously, I’ll mock them until I order a real drink.
 An expensive one,” I said.
 “I’m a divine judge.
 I can get pretty opinionated sometimes.”